elliot-j03/Chat-Application/README.md

 # Desktop Chat Application
 A simple chat application that allows users to communicate with each other through text-based messaging.
 The use of websockets allows for real-time updates for all clients connected to the server.
-The **server.py** script is used for running and shutting down the server, and the **client.py** script is used to handle the client's gui.<br>
+The **server.py** script is used for running and shutting down the server, and the **client.py** script is used to handle the client's gui.
+My aim in this project was not to create an amazing looking gui, but to practice and improve my programming skills.<br>

 ### Tag System
 In order to deal with the many requests that users need to make across the app, I implemented a custom tag system.
 Each request sends an identifying tag in the form of **"\<_\>"**, replacing **"\_"** with the corresponding letter.
 Each request comes from the client's GUI components, which is then sent to **server.py** to be handled and sent back to **base_window.py**, resulting in a change on client side.
 The path of each is explained on **tags.txt** in the repository.<br>